 This means that if a new user joins the company (and is placed into groups that have been assigned tasks), DocRead will automatically send them the required reading for those groups.
 This is ideal for new starter documentation, or for project work.

 Although DocRead solves a very simple but common business process, it offers a lot of power.
 I especially like the SmartMove feature that makes it easy to automatically assign required / mandatory reading to people who get put into AD groups or SharePoint Groups.
-I can see that many organizations who would want DocRead would also have a need to use DocSurvey to ensure users understood what they are reading!
+I can see that many organizations that would want DocRead would also have a need to use DocSurvey to ensure users understood what they are reading!

 Overall this is a very useful tool to track whether documents have been read by a user or not.
 You can check out more on the Collaboris Site.